Topener/To.BounceView/README.md

 TODO:

-- add horizontal scrolling support
+- add horizontal scaling support (and also combinations)
 - add support for more events

 Implementing it is very easy, just add it to the view